BoilerplateHub

 Which Should You Choose?

-Choose AppKickOff if you prioritize Auth and Navigation.
-Choose NextBase if Auth and Documentation are more important to your project.
+Choose AppKickOff if you prioritize Auth and Dark Mode.
+Choose NextBase if Admin Panel and Auth are more important to your project.

 Frequently Asked Questions